 Also, having made pancakes for a while, I have to say I'm loving how much more hands-off the cooking is for waffles.
 I can set the timer and make my coffee while one cooks rather than having to watch them constantly.
 We still love pancakes, don't get me wrong.
 But I'm finding I can be just as creative with what I put in waffles, with easier cooking.

 Granola is great to mix in with other things such as these blueberry granola waffles.
-I love the fact it can add a great range of ingredients but you only measure one thing, and that’s definitely the case with the Quaker® Real Medleys SuperGrains Granola I used in these which I picked up at Walmart – it’s a fantastic mix of seven super grains and seeds, fruits & nuts.
-So rather than just the wholegrain wheat and oats as I’ve added in other waffles I’ve made, I’m also adding flaxseed, red quinoa, sunflower seeds, amaranth and barley; all ingredients I love, with a nice dose of fiber and omega-3 too.
-The blueberry pecan flavor is a great match here but I’m also looking forward to playing around with the cinnamon apple walnut variety.
+I love the fact it can add a great range of ingredients but you only measure one thing, and that's definitely the case with the Quaker® Real Medleys SuperGrains Granola I used in these - it's a fantastic mix of seven super grains and seeds, fruits & nuts.
+So rather than just the wholegrain wheat and oats as I've added in other waffles I've made, I'm also adding various seeds and grains.

 These blueberry granola waffles are easy to make, with the batter only taking a few minutes to mix up then you pour it in the waffle iron, set the timer and leave it to get on with it.
 You can speed things up even more by mixing the dry ingredients the night before, so in the morning all you do is whisk the egg and milk and add them in.

 One of the selling points for my son with waffles was I let him top them with a bit of maple syrup.
 Hey, if it works - these are pretty balanced all round.
 Being able to eat with your fingers is an added bonus, too.
 Although if I'm not running off, I really like them topped with some more blueberries and granola.